devpi/devpi/doc/userman/devpi_commands.rst

       --skip-import-type TYPE
                             skip the given index type during import.
 Used when the corresponding plugin isn't installed anymore.
 [None]
-      --no-events           no events will be run during import, instead they arepostponed to run on server start.
+      --no-events           no events will be run during import, instead they are postponed to run on server start.
 This allows much faster start of the server after import, when devpi- web is used.
 When you start the server after the import, the search index and documentation will